Get insider tips on the best places to visit and ‘must do' activities from Ranger Aislinn McAleer.

 Park of the Month

-Throughout May, Para Wirra Conservation Park is being celebrated as National Parks South Australia’s Park of the Month.
+Throughout September, Para Wirra Conservation Park is being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
 Join a guided walk with the ranger, or explore this spectacular park in your own time.
 Check the website for all the details.

 Too much to see in one day?
 Spend a few days instead.
 Check out our guide on How to spend a weekend in Para Wirra Conservation Park.